osg-htc/networking/docs/perfsonar/installation.md

     OWAMP TCP port:861, UDP ports: 8760-9960
     BWCTL TCP ports: 4823, 6001-6200, 5000-5900 UDP ports: 6001-6200, 5000-5900

-    # HTTP and/or HTTPS ports are needed to access your perfSONAR web interface
-    # and the measurement archive and to check availability of your instances by the infrastructure monitoring
-    # As of the release of perfSONAR 4.0 port 443 **must** be accessible to all other perfSONAR instances and the WLCG monitoring subnets HTTPS port 443 open to ALL
+HTTP and/or HTTPS ports are needed to access your perfSONAR web interface and the measurement archive and to check availability of your instances by the infrastructure monitoring.
+As of the release of perfSONAR 4.0 port 443 **must** be accessible to all other perfSONAR instances and the WLCG monitoring subnets HTTPS port 443 open to ALL

-    # At a minimum either port 80 **must** be open to the WLCG monitoring subnets.
+!!! note At a minimum either port 80 **must** be open to the WLCG monitoring subnets.

-    # Our recommendation is to have HTTP open to allow users and network admins access to the perfSONAR web.
+Our recommendation is to have HTTP open to allow users and network admins access to the perfSONAR web.
-    HTTP port 80 - open to ALL or at least for the following source subnets OSG\_NET (129.79.53.0/24), AGLT2\_NET (192.41.231.110/32) and CERN\_NET (137.138.0.0/17)
+HTTP port 80 - open to ALL or at least for the following source subnets
+* OSG\_NET (129.79.53.0/24)
+* AGLT2\_NET (192.41.231.110/32)
+* CERN\_NET (137.138.0.0/17)

 For any further questions, please consult [Troubleshooting](https://twiki.opensciencegrid.org/bin/view/Documentation/TroubleFAQPS) pages, perfSONAR documentation (<http://docs.perfsonar.net>) or contact [WLCG perfSONAR Monitoring Support Unit](https://wiki.egi.eu/wiki/GGUS:WLCG_perfSONAR_FAQ).